 The loved by all designs

-The Mughal style left a huge impact on Indian art and is practiced by few parts of India even today.
 The parts of Rajasthan and Gujrat are popular for their Dabu print and Ajrakh print(geometric motifs) respectively.
 Today this design is loved by all regions like West Bengal, Andhra Pradesh, Maharastra, Madhya Pradesh, etc.

-The popular centers of block print in Rajasthan include Jaipur for (animals, flowers, several patterns), Bagru for (Syahi Begar & Dabu print), Sanganer for (Calico & Doo Rookhi), Barmer for (red chilies & trees).
+The popular centers of block print in Rajasthan include Jaipur for (animals, flowers, several patterns), Bagru for (Syahi Begar & Dabu print), Sanganer for (Calico & Doo Rookhi), Barmer for (red chillies & trees).